minh-nguyen-mn/Quanta-Portfolio/README.md

 # Portfolio Optimization Framework

-This repository contains a quantitative trading research framework for developing and evaluating ETF-based systematic strategies.
-The framework focuses on signal generation, dynamic portfolio construction, ETF universe selection, and rigorous robustness testing.
+This repository contains a quantitative research framework for developing and validating systematic ETF trading strategies.
+The framework focuses on building robust alpha signals through a structured pipeline emphasizing cross-asset testing, independent signal validation, and conservative portfolio construction.

+The core philosophy is to **build many diversified long-short alpha signals first, validate them individually, and only then combine them into a portfolio**, rather than optimizing directly at the portfolio level.

+---

+# Research Philosophy

+The strategy is designed around several key principles:

+- **Signal-first research** rather than portfolio-first optimization
+- **Cross-asset robustness testing** to avoid asset-specific overfitting
+- **Independent signal validation** before aggregation
+- **Neutral long–short construction** to isolate alpha from market beta
+- **Low signal correlation** to maximize diversification
+- **Minimal reliance on leverage**

+This structure improves generalization and ensures that each signal contributes meaningful standalone alpha.

 ---